Stationary states of an active Brownian particle in a harmonic trap: Numerical Simulation Results

-We also confirmed separately predictions for the mean (Eq.~\ref{eq:u_bar})(inset) and the variance (Eq.~\ref{eq:variance_cos}) of $\cos{\chi}$, which are crucial for the derivation of the analytical result for $\Phi(r)$ (Eq.~\ref{eq:Phi}).
+We also confirmed separately the predictions for the mean (Eq.~\ref{eq:u_bar})(inset) and the variance (Eq.~\ref{eq:variance_cos}) of $\cos{\chi}$, which are crucial for the derivation of the analytical result for $\Psi(\xi)$ (Eq.~\ref{eq:Phi}).
 In this case too, the theoretical predictions agree well with the numerical simulation results; see Fig.~\ref{fig:coschi_dt0} (a,c and e).
-Interestingly, the angular distribution $f(\chi|r)$ shows transition from unimodal to bimodal forms with increase in trap stiffness, see Fig.~\ref{fig:coschi_dt0} (b,d and f), which coincides with the transformation in $\Phi(r)$ from concave to convex forms.
+Interestingly, the angular distribution $f(\chi|\xi)$ shows a transition from unimodal to bimodal forms with an increase in trap stiffness, see Fig.~\ref{fig:coschi_dt0} (b,d and f), which coincides with the transformation in $\Psi(\xi)$ from concave to convex forms.
+In the unimodal regime, $\chi$ is centered around zero, suggesting that the motion of the particles is, predominantly radial, oriented outwards from the center.
+In the bimodal regime, on the other hand, the motion is preferentially tangential, with the particles orbiting around the center of the trap equally in clockwise and counterclockwise modes.
 Our Gaussian approximation for $\chi$, used in deriving Eq.~\ref{eq:variance_cos} for the variance in $\cos\chi$, however, does not take into account this transition from unimodal to bimodal forms.
 This limitation is reflected in the discrepancy between simulation results and analytic prediction for very large $\kappa$ (see Fig.~\ref{fig:coschi_dt0}, part (c)).